 At Kingsford Terrace Corinda retirement community, we empower residents to shape, take ownership of and make decisions about the community in which they live.

-Our residents organise their own busy village activity calendar so you will always have something to do!
-You can join a bus trip to see the QLD Youth Orchestra, visit a winery for the day with your new neighbours, try aqua aerobics, join the craft group, or take an elevator ride down to the community areas for a morning tea, party or game of billiards.
+Our residents can take part in as much or as little as they desire in the busy village activity calendar so you will always have something to do!
+You can join a bus trip to see a show at the Queensland Performing Arts Centre, choose from a range of fitness classes including yoga, pilates, dance or aqua aerobics, join a craft or arts group, play mahjong, table tennis, billiards or indoor bowls, or take an elevator ride down to the community areas for a morning tea or catch up with your neighbours for Friday drinks.

-Whether it’s a chat in the hallway or a cup of coffee in the Kingsford Terrace Café, you’ll have friends nearby who ‘get’ you and will be around when you need them.
+Whether it’s a chat in the hallway or a cup of coffee in the onsite café, you’ll have friends nearby who ‘get’ you and will be around when you need them.

 Nanette Lilley enjoyed a long and distinguished career as a real estate agent in Brisbane’s inner western suburbs.
 Often described as the first lady of Brisbane real estate, Nanette was an industry trailblazer, the first woman to open an agency under her own name.
 She managed Nanette Lilley Property Centre in Graceville for 36 years until her retirement in 2018.